Taking Solriamfetol With Ketamine: What to Know

 Solriamfetol and ketamine are compatible.
 As a DNRI, solriamfetol raises BP and HR similarly to ADHD stimulants.
 The cardiovascular load stacks with ketamine's transient pressor response — same framework as Vyvanse, Ritalin, atomoxetine, viloxazine.

-If you take Sunosi regularly and are considering at-home ketamine therapy, the combination is safe with monitoring or dose adjustment.
+If you take Sunosi regularly and are considering at-home ketamine therapy, the combination is safe with monitoring or modest dose adjustment.
 This page covers the brief pharmacologic context and what we do at intake.

 How Sunosi interacts with ketamine